hometownjlu/nomogram/README.md

 Please contact me with any questions or concerns: tyler (dot) muffly (at) dhha (dot) org.

 ###Docker for reproducibilty
 Docker allows for stable versions of packages and a similar environment for all authors to work in.
 The files to use this docker image are available in `rstudio_v3.tar`.
-Unpack that file and
+Thanks to Maksim Boyko.

 In terminal:

-cd rstudio_v3
+Make sure docker desktop is running. cd ~/Dropbox/Nomogram/docker/rstudio_v3
+At this point you should be in the same directory as the docker-compose.yaml file.
 docker-compose up -d

-Open browser at http://localhost:8787 with user 'rstudio' and password 'password'
+The result should eventually be: `Creating rstudio_v3_rstudio_1 ... done` Open browser at http://localhost:8787 with user 'rstudio' and password 'password'

+The problem is that the docker image is not linked to the Dropbox directory where I keep the files so I have to download it from github every time.